Start Here

 If something here makes you think, forward it to someone who'd find it useful.
 If you disagree with something, reply to any post and tell me why.
 I'm thinking out loud and seeing who turns up.

 I'm Ben Lynch.
-I think about founders, AI, and what happens next from New Zealand.
+I write about founders, AI, and what happens next from New Zealand.
 Say hello at ben@thinkdorepeat.ai.